hemani-gajjar/bujo/README.md

 ## About The Project

-<p>Bujo is a web interface for online Journaling and note-taking </p>
+<p>Bujo is a web interface for online Journaling and Note-taking. </p>
 Project Repository Link: https://github.com/hemani-gajjar/bujo

 <!-- USAGE EXAMPLES -->